 top of page

-On July 4, 2026, our nation will celebrate the U.S. semiquincentennial: the 250th Anniversary of the signing of the Declaration of Independence.
+On July 4, 2026, our nation and Tennessee will celebrate the U.S. semiquincentennial: the 250th Anniversary of the signing of the Declaration of Independence.

 This proposal aims to officially recognize the 17 veteran-patriots who settled in Perry County after 1819 by connecting their legacy directly to a geographic feature of the Buffalo River.
 It's a tribute perfectly timed with the nation's 250th anniversary, ensuring their story lives on for generations.

 The proposed name, Patriot Bend, is symbolic.
 It includes the land where one of those early Patriots, John Talley, had his homestead.
-However, the name encompasses all of those early Patriots who settled within the Buffalo River's watershed.
-See Google Earth photo and USGS map â€‹â€‹
+However, the name includes all of those early Patriots who settled within the Buffalo River's watershed.
+See Google Earth photo, USGS map and Talley homesteads â€‹â€‹

 The U.S. Board on Geographic Names (BGN) is responsible for standardizing the place names of geographic features within the 50 states and other areas under the sovereignty of the United States. â€‹Naming this geographic feature Patriot Bend is one way of ensuring those first Patriots are honored during the semi quincentennial.
 The name will appear on the USGS topographic map of the area.
 It will also ensure future generations remember them as their names will be added to the BGN database.